DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/17-Estimation-Methods.md

 ## Estimation
 Recall that in probability models, we have complete information about the population and we use that to describe the expected behavior of samples from that population.
 In statistics we are given a sample from a population about which we know little or nothing.

-In this lesson, we will discuss *estimation*.
+In this chapter, we will discuss *estimation*.
 Given a sample, we would like to estimate population parameters.
 There are several ways to do that.
 We will discuss two methods: *method of moments* and *maximum likelihood*.

 ## Method of Moments